- affinity value, failover

 - configuring XVM volumes

-- Configuring XVM Volumes under
+- Preparing to Configure XVM Volumes under

 Linux